Week 9: Quasi-biennial Oscillation

 However, the absorption of momentum at a single level will lead to a shock-like signal and modeling difficulty.
 Also, we need to determine the sign of A to make all necessary conditions consistent.

-A spectral solution of momentum deposition¶
+A spectral solution of momentum deposition

-To circumvent the problem in previous section, we can approach it with a spectral perspective of wave propagation.
+To circumvent the problem in the previous section, we can approach it with a spectral perspective of wave propagation.

 It is assumed that the disturbance that transports momentum consists of a spectrum of waves with a continuous distribution of phase speed.
 For a limited range of phase speed \(c\pm dc\), we can find a limited range of critical level (\(U\pm dU\)) which absorbs the momentum.
 Such momentum absorption only applies to a finite range of wave and keep the rest unaffected by the mean flow. (i.e., the second equation of (87)).
 The second equation of (87) comes from the fact that \(f(U) |dU|\) has a unit of momentum change per unit time.
 Thus, the eddy momentum flux convergence (i.e., the rate change of mean flow due to eddy can be written as)